-Why Mykonos Still Deserves the Detour in 2026
+Why Mykonos Still Deserves a Detour in 2026

 When to Go: the Narrow Window of Cycladic Luxury

-July and August concentrate 60% of annual visitors.
-Rates double, Psarou and Platis Gialos beaches become impassable, bookings at top tables (Interni, Remezzo) are taken two months ahead.
+July and August concentrate 60% of annual traffic.
+Rates double, Psarou and Platis Gialos beaches become impassable, bookings at top tables (Interni, Remezzo) are taken two months in advance.
 If you have no choice, prioritise hotels set back like Alissachni or Nomia Sunset Suites, which escape the tumult thanks to their elevated position.
-April marks the progressive reopening, with fickle weather (showers possible, sea cool at 17 °C) but a deserted island and introductory rates.
-From November to March, 80% of hotels close, including all in our selection.
+April marks the progressive reopening, with fickle weather (showers possible, sea cool at 17 °C) but an empty island and introductory rates.
+From November to March, 80% of hotels close, including all those in our selection.

 | Month | Temperature | Crowds | Average Sea-View Suite Rate | Our Verdict |